vinaychary4u/dbt-core/core/dbt/adapters/materialization_config/README.md

 ### MaterializationConfig
 This is the pearl in the sand. dbt generally interacts at the materialization level.
-As an adapter maintainer, you'll need to subclass from most, if not all, objects in `relation_configs`; however you're likely doing so in order to work with a `MaterializationConfig` subclass.
+As an adapter maintainer, you'll need to subclass from most, if not all, objects in `materialization_config`; however you're likely doing so in order to work with a `MaterializationConfig` subclass.
 This class has several helper methods that make it easier to template sql in jinja.